angeldollface/luhny.cs/README.markdown

 ## ABOUT :books:

-Since I wanted to learn  new language, I built this in three hours suing previous implmenetations of the Luhn algorithm I had made as a reference.
-This repository contains my reimplemention of the Luhn algorithm in C#.
+Since I wanted to learn  a new language, I built this in three hours using previous implmenetations of the Luhn algorithm that I had made as a reference.
+This repository contains my  the implemention of this algorithm in C#.
+Enjoy! :heart_on_fire:

 ## INSTALLATION :inbox_tray: